TrudAX/denistrunin-blog/src/draft/performance-examples1Ax2012/index.md

 - **Batch tables deadlocks** - was fixed in CU13 *KB3209851Continuous deadlocks in batch tables* - Microsoft switched locks processing to application locks
 - **Locks and deadlocks on InventSumDeltaDim** - was fixed in *KB4019571 Deadlocking on InventSumDeltaDim causes Sales order release batch to fail*.
 The solution is quite simple - delete RecId index and replace it with TTSItemCheckDimIdx

 The best way to start any performance investigation if users are complaining to individual operations is to search for the solution on LCS issue search(you can search by description or by AOT element).
-For example for AX2012R3, there are 120 performance-related fixes to different parts of the system(you can view the full list searching by "slow")
+For example for AX2012R3, there are 120 resolved performance-related fixes to different parts of the system(you can view the full list searching by "slow")

 ![](SlowLCS.png)